H. E. and A. Bown: Queen's Park Lodge and fountain, Heywood, Greater Manchester, 1878–1879

 This lodge, designed by H. E. and A. Bown in 1878, and opened on 9 August 1879, is a listed building.
 Queen Victoria donated the money for Queen's Park and its buildings for the benefit of the inhabitants of Heywood, hence the lodge is sometimes described as having been built for the Queen.
-It was originally designed as the main entrance lodge for Queen's Park, Heywood, Greater Manchester.
+It was originally designed as the main entrance lodge for the park.
 It is described by Historic England as follows: A second entrance lying to the north of the main entrance [of Queen's Park] gives access to a timber-framed and tile-hung lodge (c.1879) designed by Messrs Bown, (Note: Historic England has misprinted "Bonn" for "Bown" in its 1001541 listing.
 There was no architectural practice called "Bonn" in Harrogate at that time.) architects, of Harrogate ...
 This was intended to be the main entrance but the main access was changed as part of the redesign of the park in the 1930s.

 British Architect described the building in 1879 thus: The walls up to the first floor are constructed of pitch faces (sic) delph stones and above that in half-timber and cement.
 The gables are filled in with tile hanging, and the roof is covered with chocolate-coloured Staffordshire tiles.
 The interior woodwork and fittings are in pitch pine.

 The firm is also credited with the 1878–1879 design of a "grand three-basin ornamental fountain, elaborately decorated with dolphins and swans", at Queen's Park.
 The fountain is a listed building, included in the same listing as the lodge above, although Historic England has spelled Bown's name incorrectly.